bhargav12341996/spotify-end-to-end-data-engineering-pipeline-using-AWS/README.md

 - Worked with AWS glue crawlers to infer schema for the transformed tables.
 - Used boto3 python SDK at both resource and client level to communicate with different AWS services.
 - Performed data analytics using AWS Athena analytical services.
+- Performed data masking using environment variables to hide the sensitive data.